Alexandre-Jean Dubois-Drahonet

+Alexandre-Jean Dubois-Drahonet (23 December 1790 – 30 August 1834) was a French painter who specialised in military art.

+Biography

+Alexandre-Jean Dubois was the son of Claude Jacques Dubois and Angélique Victoire Gallet.

+He married Élisabeth Cornelia Drahonet, daughter of the painter Pierre Drahonet (1761-1817).

-Alexandre-Jean Dubois-Drahonet, a French portrait painter, was born in Paris in 1791.
-He also executed a great number of sketches of various national and military costumes, some of which are at Windsor.
-He died at Versailles in 1834.
+He executed a great number of sketches of various national and military costumes, some of which are at Windsor.

 In 1828 King William IV of Great Britain commissioned a set of 100 small paintings in "oil on card", measuring 34.9 x 25.5 x 0.2 cm, illustrating the various uniforms of the British military.
 Most of these remain in the Royal Collection.
 Framed groups of them can be seen in a photograph of the Equerry's Room in Windsor Castle of around 1900.
 A range of ranks are shown, and the models all named; whether they were all as tall and slim as he shows them might be doubted.

 He also produced a number of portraits of young boys in military uniform, including one of the Duke of Bordeaux in the Bordeaux Museum.

+He died at his home in Versailles on August 30, 1834.